npc1993/libfcitxplatforminputcontextplugin.so/lib-fcitx-plugin/debian.sid.20180203/README.md

 Put the file in `/usr/lib/rstudio/bin/plugins/platforminputcontexts/` and rename it to `libfcitxplatforminputcontextplugin.so`.

-If you have the same environment with me, you can try to install the deb package.
-Today is 2018-06-05, and the package works well on the latest stable debian and RStudio.
+If you have the same environment with me, you can try the deb package out.
+Date: 2018-06-05
+Tested: Debian stretch + RStudio 1.1.453, Debian sid + RStudio 1.1.453.